maxmutant/hs-todo/README.md

 * Sort entries

 ## Build
-Build with either nix or cabal:
+Build on Unix systems with either nix or cabal:

 ### nix
 ```